Projects by language & subfield

 VERB AND CLAUSAL COORDINATION

 Philip T. Duncan, Travis Major, & Mfon Udoinyang. (to appear).
 Verb and predicate coordination in Ibibio.
-Contemporary African Linguistics.
+In E. Clem, P. Jenks, & H. Sande (eds.), Theory and Description in African Linguistics: Selected Papers from the 47th Annual Conference on African Linguistics.
+Link

 Philip T. Duncan.
 (2017).
 What contrastively focused anticausatives and reciprocals say about each other in Ibibio.
 KU Linguistics 50th Anniversary Celebration.
 September 16, 2017.
 Handout